Quebec imposes 10-day lockdown on Gatineau; Outaouais moving to red zone

 "This is why I'm announcing that Quebec, Levis and Gatineau will be on pause for 10-days, until April 12."

+The 10-day lockdown will remain in effect for Gatineau and the MRC des Collines-de-l'Outaouais from 8 p.m.
+April 1 until 5 a.m. on Monday, April 12.

 Effective 8 p.m.
-Thursday, non-essential businesses, schools, theatres, museums, hair dressers and gyms must close for 10 days, until April 12.
+Thursday, non-essential businesses, schools, theatres, museums, hair dressers and gyms must close for 10 days.
+There will be a limit of 25 people in places of worship.

-A curfew will be in effect from 8 p.m. to 5 a.m.
+A curfew will be in effect in Gatineau from 8 p.m. to 5 a.m.

 Quebec health officials reported 100 new cases of COVID-19 in the Outaouais on Wednesday, a new one-day record for cases of novel coronavirus.